dblock/code.dblock.org/_posts/2010/2010-05-20-single-sign-on-tomcat-negotiate-authenticator-kerberos-ntlm-w-waffle.markdown

 ---
 ![]({{ site.url }}/images/posts/2010/2010-05-20-single-sign-on-tomcat-negotiate-authenticator-kerberos-ntlm-w-waffle/image_12.jpg)

-I’ve added a Tomcat Negotiate (Kerberos + NTLM) authenticator to [Waffle](https://github.com/dblock/waffle) 1.3 for Tomcat 6.
-Here’s how to use it.
+I've added a Tomcat Negotiate (Kerberos + NTLM) authenticator to [Waffle](https://github.com/dblock/waffle) 1.3 for Tomcat 6.
+Here's how to use it.

 #### Download